AdityaSrivastava185/intentjs-v2/README.md

 For more details on IntentJS, check out the official documentation:
 [IntentJS Docs](https://tryintent.com/docs/installation)

-## 🤝 Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-name`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature-name`)
-5. Create a Pull Request

-## 📄 License
-This project is licensed under the **MIT License**.

 ## 📬 Contact
 For support or questions, reach out via: